Situation: identifying and aligning the people from different competencies and locations into one innovation project.

 Kraft Heinz realized the big benefits in connecting and combining the individual knowledge networks of the different participating colleagues and competencies for this innovation project.

-With our technology we ran a team accelerator analysis for the entire innovation team.
+With our technology, we ran a team accelerator analysis for the entire innovation team.
 This analysis takes limited time from the team and provides immediate results.
-During the analyis, more than 170 relevant knowledge areas and 150 experts were identified.
+During the analysis, more than 170 relevant knowledge areas and 150 experts were identified.
 These were connected to more than 2500 knowledge endorsements.

 The results were presented as an interactive network and knowledge guide.
 The knowledge guide is used for (future) knowledge allocation.
 The resulting knowledge network gave a broad overview of the available knowledge and enabled visualization of different analyses such as key-man exposure; internal-external knowledge balance and core competence analysis.

-With the results of the analysis, collaboration improved thereby optimizing development time and strategic collaboration partners in the external network could easily be identified.
+With the results of the analysis, collaboration improved thereby optimizing the development time and strategic collaboration partners in the external network could easily be identified.